-20MA32001-STATISTICS FOR MACHINE LEARNING
+Prerequisite(s): 20MA32001-STATISTICS FOR MACHINE LEARNING

-- 1. Understand the basic concepts of machine learning and probability theory. - 2.
-Appreciate supervised learning and their applications - 3.
-Understand unsupervised learning like clustering and EM algorithms - 4.
-Understand the theoretical and practical aspects of probabilistic graphical models. - 5.
-Learn other learning aspects such as reinforcement learning, representation learning, deep learning, neural networks and other technologies.
+- 1. To understand the basic concepts of machine learning and probability theory. - 2.
+To appreciate supervised learning and their applications. - 3.
+To understand unsupervised learning like clustering and EM algorithms. - 4.
+To understand the theoretical and practical aspects of probabilistic graphical models. - 5.
+To learn other learning aspects such as reinforcement learning, representation learning, deep learning, neural networks and other technologies.